The Story Behind the Photo

 Please leave a comment below.

-My name is Faith Van Wart, I’m a Personal Photo Organizer and a member of APPO (Association of Personal Photo Organizers).
-I help people organize their digital and printed photos so they can begin to tell the stories behind their photos.
+My name is Faith Van Wart, I’m a Certified Photo Manager and a member of The Photo Managers (formerly APPO Association of Personal Photo Organizers).
+I help people organize and digitize their printed photos so they can tell the stories behind their photos.

 Over the years I’ve had the opportunity to meet some interesting people and wanted to begin to share those photos and the stories behind them.
-I hope you enjoy them.
+I hope you enjoy photos and the stories.

 As the old saying goes every picture tells a story.
 If your photos could talk what stories would they tell?